Resources for Cancer Caregivers

 Today’s family and friends often live far apart from one another, so long-distance caregiving is a reality for many.
 The good news is that a wealth of advice, services and apps are available to help long-distance caregivers with everything from communications to transportation to laundry.
 Here are just a few:

-Savor Health provides meal delivery for cancer patients.
-At $300-$500 per week for two-three meals a day, it’s pricey, but the meals are tailored to each patient’s nutritional needs and personal preferences by an oncology dietitian.
-If your loved one is a low-income senior, Meals On Wheels can be an excellent resource for nutritious food, transportation, pet care, and medical equipment.
+- Companies such as Savor Health provides meal delivery for cancer patients, with meals tailored to each patient’s nutritional needs and personal preferences by an oncology dietitian.
+If your loved one is a senior, Meals On Wheels can be an excellent resource for nutritious food, transportation, pet care, and medical equipment.

 Recharging your caregiving batteries